AveekGoyal/email-agent-cli/README.md

 4. Check the console for error messages
 5. Ensure you have sufficient API credits (OpenAI)

-## Security Notes
+## Security

-- Never commit your `.env` file
+- Never commit your `.env` file or `credentials.json` to version control
-- Keep your API keys secure
-- Regularly rotate your credentials
-- Monitor your API usage
-- Review OAuth consent screen settings periodically

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- The `.gitignore` file is configured to exclude sensitive files
+- OAuth tokens are stored locally and are not shared
+- Email data is processed locally on your machine

 ## Development